jthalalaios/eBuzzer/README.md

 The site is available at:  https://zafora.ece.uowm.gr/~ictest00592/eBuzzer

-Menu and messages are on greek but dont worry, also sql table in on txt file
+Menu and messages are on greek but dont worry, you can see and get for free the code ...
+Also you have to configure the mysql database, list of tables is upload on a txt file named "tables.txt".